SEN1221TUD/Q2_2023/readme.md

 ## 4. Q&A Forum

-We use the [Issues](https://github.com/SEN1221TUD/2023_internal/issues) section as the official forum of the course.
-In this section, you can post your questions, including questions related to the content of the lectures, specific questions about the lab sessions, and technical problems with Python.
-Before creating a new issue, please make sure the issue has not been raised before by one of your classmates.
-Besides asking questions, you can also comment on the earlier issues e.g. to continue the discussion.
+We use the [Issues](https://github.com/SEN1221TUD/2023_internal/issues) section as the Q&A platform of this course (part 1).
+Here, you can post your questions related to the content of the lectures,  the lab sessions, and technical problems with Python.
+Before you create a new issue, please make sure the issue has not been raised before by one of your classmates.
+Besides asking questions, you can comment on the earlier issues e.g. to continue the discussion.
 As an example, we have already created the first issue; see [Issues](https://github.com/SEN1221TUD/2023_internal/issues).

 To create a new issue (question or problem) in the course repository, follow these steps: